sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 (TODO)

 # 8. Conclusion
-The job titles that currently employ the scientific method the most are
+The job titles that currently employ the scientific method most frequently include medical scientist, research scientist, epidemiologist (i.e., disease detective), clinical research scientist, data scientists, and experimental psychologist.
-* medical scientist/research scientist,
-* epidemiologist (i.e., disease detective),
-* clinical research scientist,
-* data scientists, and
-* experimental psychologist.

 This essay proposed expanding the reach of the scientific method by bringing DeepMind's co-scientist AI agent to nurses and technicians within kidney dialysis clinics, acting as a trial for expanding the reach of the scientific method to many other healthcare fields.

-[Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit) was an early engineer (i.e., employee #23) at [Google](https://en.wikipedia.org/wiki/Google) before leaving in 2006 to co-found FriendFeed with [Bret Taylor](https://en.wikipedia.org/wiki/Bret_Taylor), now the chairman of [OpenAI](https://en.wikipedia.org/wiki/OpenAI).
-In 2009, [Facebook](https://en.wikipedia.org/wiki/Facebook) acquired FriendFeed but Buchheit left Facebook in 2010 to become a partner at [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator).
-Buchheit is a thought-leader concerning technology's impact on society.
-For example, in this [YouTube interview](https://youtu.be/LSUviaN1eso?t=874) at Y Combinator, Buchheit talks about two possible outcomes of AI:
-> When we think about what is
-the long-term trajectory of AI, it's the most powerful technology we've ever invented.
-So the question is where does that power go?
-I think there's essentially two directions: you either go towards centralization where all the power gets centralized in the government or in a small number of big tech companies or something like that and my feeling is that that's catastrophic for the human species because you essentially minimize the agency and power of the individual, and I think the opposite direction is towards freedom and, as much as possible, we should give this power and these capabilities to every individual to be the best version of themselves.

-The AI outcome that centralizes power currently has a lot of momentum.
-For example, there are only a few [foundation models](https://en.wikipedia.org/wiki/Foundation_model) owned by a only a few companies.
-In contrast, this Improving Healthcare Science proposal attempts to go in the other direction, towards giving individuals (e.g., dialysis clinic nurses and technicians) the capabilities to be the best version of themselves as they continually improve healthcare science.
-If successful, the same strategy could be extended to more dialysis clinics and more healthcare fields.

 # References
 1. Shinners, Stanley M., [_Modern Control System Theory and Application_](https://www.amazon.com/Control-Application-Addison-Wesley-Electrical-Engineering/dp/020107494X), 2nd edition, Addison-Wesley, 1978.
 ISBN: 020107494X.